Why You Should Protect Your Small Business With a Trademark

 First and foremost, we strongly recommend you find an attorney to represent your business while going through this process.

 One of the reasons for that recommendation is based on the tricky nature of how “common law” works with respect to trademarks in the United States.
-Technically speaking, you do not need to officially register for a trademark.
-You can simply express your claim on the IP by attaching a “TM” with the logo, slogan, etc.
+Technically speaking, you do not have to officially register a trademark to begin establishing rights in it.
+Those rights can arise from using the mark in commerce, but they are generally limited to the geographic area where you are actually using the mark.

 But if you go that route, know that if you encounter a business who had copied you, or maybe even just happened to come up with the same idea innocently, then proving your claim becomes very difficult indeed.